 Bio

-In 2003, Mandy graduated from her first 200 hour Yoga Teacher Training program from the Mount Nittany Institute of Natural Health and began teaching yoga classes throughout Central Pennsylvania.
+In 2003, Mandy graduated from her first Yoga Teacher Training program and in 2008, became a C-IAYT Yoga Therapist.
 Over the years, yoga became a larger part of her life, until she left the engineering world behind in 2009, and began teaching and seeing yoga therapy clients full-time.

 Save